 2. In Azure readiness, review the VM status:

-o Ready for Azure: Used when Azure Migrate recommends a VM size and cost estimates, for VMs in the assessment.
+Ready for Azure: Used when Azure Migrate recommends a VM size and cost estimates for VMs in the Assessment.

-o Not ready for Azure: Shows issues and suggested remediation.
+Not prepared for Azure: Shows issues and suggested remediation.

-o Readiness unknown: Used when Azure Migrate can't assess readiness, because of data availability issues.
+Readiness unknown: Used when Azure Migrate can't assess readiness because of data availability issues.

 3. Select an Azure readiness status.
 You can view VM readiness details.
 You can also drill down to see VM details, including compute, storage, and network settings.